 How do you say Goodbye when you haven’t had the chance to say Hello?

-Help fund stillbirth research in Leo’s name
+Donate now to stillbirth research in Leo's name.

 Leo Rory Sloane was born perfect but still, on Friday 24 August, at 34 weeks.
 The first child for parents Belinda and Rory Sloane, he weighed just over 2 and a half kilograms, and was fifty centimetres long.
 He makes his parents extremely proud

 For 24 hour support call 1300 308 307.

 The Red Nose Grief and Loss website has been developed with over 40 years’ experience supporting grieving individuals and families.
 We understand the sudden or unexpected death of a baby or young child is one of the most difficult experiences any person will face.